The Bankrate promise

 The Capital One Platinum Credit Card is not a rewards credit card, so you cannot use it to earn cash back.
-This card focuses on helping you build credit instead with responsible use, and it’s available to consumers who have a “fair” credit score that is lower than average.
+This card focuses on helping you build credit with responsible use, and it’s available to consumers who have a fair credit score that is lower than average.

-We like the fact that this card is easy to qualify for, and the lack of rewards may not even be a major downside.
-If your goal is learning positive credit habits, and you’re worried earning rewards might cause you to overspend, for example, this card is worth considering.
+We like that this card is easy to qualify for, and the lack of rewards may be a minor downside.
+If your goal is learning positive credit habits, and you’re worried earning rewards might cause you to overspend, this card is worth considering.

 This starter credit card is also unsecured, so you don’t have to put down a cash deposit as collateral.

-Why Capital One Platinum the best starter card for building credit through responsible use
+Why the Capital One Platinum is the best starter card for building credit through responsible use

-Capital One states they will automatically consider you for a higher credit limit in as little as six months, which can be useful for keeping your credit utilization low and boosting your credit score even further.
-With that being said, you should steer clear of carrying a balance on this card since you’ll pay a high variable rate of 26.99 percent APR.
+Capital One states it will automatically consider you for a higher credit limit in as little as six months, which can be useful for keeping your credit utilization low and boosting your credit score even further.
+That said, you should steer clear of carrying a balance on this card since you’ll pay a high variable APR of 29.74 percent.

 - Annual fee: $0

 The Journey Student Rewards from Capital One lets you earn a minimum of 1 percent back for each dollar you spend, although your rewards will tick up to 1.25 percent if you pay your bill on time each month.
-This card doesn’t charge an annual fee, yet you can also qualify for $5 per month (up to $60 per year) in statement credits toward select streaming subscriptions when you pay your bill on time.
+This card doesn’t charge an annual fee.

-While your credit limit might start off on the low end, Capital One promises to see if you’re eligible for a credit line increase after the first six months.
+While your credit limit might start on the lower end, Capital One promises to see if you’re eligible for a credit line increase after the first six months.
 Cardholders also get perks like 24-hour customer service and no foreign transaction fees.

-Why Journey Student Rewards is the best starter card for students
+Why the Journey Student Rewards is the best starter card for students

-This Journey Student Rewards from Capital One is available to credit newcomers and college students with fair credit, so it’s easy for someone to qualify if their credit score isn’t in the best shape quite yet.
-This card is a good option for students who want to build credit slowly with responsible use while earning rewards, and that’s especially true since there’s no annual fee.
+The Journey Student Rewards from Capital One is available to credit newcomers and college students with fair credit, so it’s easy for someone to qualify for if their credit score isn’t in the best shape.
+This student credit card is a good option for those who want to build credit slowly with responsible use while earning rewards, and that’s especially true since there’s no annual fee.